Introduction to Penetration Testing and Ethical Hacking [2024]

 Challenges in Penetration Testing

-While vital for evaluating and enhancing cybersecurity, penetration testing has a number of drawbacks.
+While vital for evaluating and enhancing cybersecurity, penetration testing has some drawbacks.

 1. Scope Definition,